coffeeboost/Bond-Price-Visualization/README.md

 # Bond-Price-Visualization

-[Click here](https://bond-visualization-app.herokuapp.com ) to view this project.
-Or download and run `pip3 install -r requirements.txt` then `python3 app.py`
+CLone and run `conda install --file requirements.txt -c plotly -c conda-forge -c anaconda && pip install pyvalet==0.1` then `python app.py`

 ## Description:
 This is a visualization project I did in summer 2020.
 The main goal was to learn tools that went into building websites and pretty graphs.
+A few years later, I added forecasting components based on techniques and algorithms I learned during university.

 ## Tools Used: